IAmMoltony/ds-craft/README.md

 ## Cloning

-Since `ds-craft` uses submodules, you should clone it like this:
+Since this game uses submodules, you should clone it like this:

 ```bash
 git clone https://github.com/IAmMoltony/ds-craft --recurse-submodules